hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 *   Teams

-Let's dig deeper.
-You can find UAL in following locations:
+You can access UAL in following methods:

 | Source | Tool / Table |
 | --- | --- |